Francis1998/Stock-Trading-Android-App-and-Website/README.md

 # Stock-Trading-Android-App-and-Website
 Stock Trading Android App and Website

 !
-Constructed a Scrapy distributed crawler system to collect Stock data and improved crawler efficiency by 300%.
+Constructed a Scrapy distributed crawler system to collect Stock data and improved crawler efficiency by 50%.

-!
-This system ran on 5 nodes with 10,000 records updated daily and 6,000,000 records stored in MongoDB database.

 !
 Utilized Redis for distributed crawling to store request information and centralize management of crawler.